Our strategies cover major asset classes.

 Global Relative Value takes our value investing approach from Fundamental Value and applies it to countries as a whole instead of individual stocks.
 Valuations differ across countries, just like they do across stocks.
 A country's stock market, taken as a whole, can be cheap or expensive relative to the cash flows of the underlying companies.

-Using ETFs, we buy the countries with the most attractive investment prosects.
+Using ETFs, we buy the countries we feel have the most attractive investment prosects.
 (GRV does not take short positions.)
 We own no less than 10 country ETFs at a time.
-To maximize risk relative to return and optimally diversify the portfolio, we use a modified version of Modern Portfolio Theory.
+To maximize return relative to risk and optimally diversify the portfolio, we use a modified version of Modern Portfolio Theory2.
 We also limit other risks.
 For example, we limit exposure to any individual country and the total allocation to riskier emerging markets.

 Studies show substantial returns are available to this kind of country rotation.
-One study2 used a very simple statistic (smoothed trailing earnings) to determine valuation, and still found a 14.4% annual difference in return between the cheapest and most expensive global markets.
-With more advanced analytics, we should be able to improve that separation even more.
+One study3 used a very simple statistic (smoothed trailing earnings) to determine valuation, and still found a 14.4% annual difference in return between the cheapest and most expensive global markets.
 In Global Relative Value, we aim to capture some of this spread and outperform a naive approach that invests in every country without regard to investment prospects.

 US fixed income - Fixed Income Sector Selection